Felix of Nicosia: Life

 in May 1787 he was overtaken by a sudden, raging fever while working in the garden.
 Felix told the doctor, who prescribed medicines for him that proved useless, because this was his final illness.
 He died later that month, on May 31, at two in the morning.
 So dedicated was he to his vow of obedience that he requested permission to die from the guardian of the community.

 Veneration

-Felix was beatified by Pope Leo XIII on 12 February 1888.
+Felix was beatified by Pope Leo XIII on 2 February 1888.
 In 1891, his relics were translated to the cathedral of the city for greater access by the public who wished to venerate him.
-He was canonized on 23 October 2005 by Pope Benedict XVI.
+The cause for his canonization was opened on 19 June 1902, and he was canonized on 23 October 2005 by Pope Benedict XVI.